Cultural Affairs Office

 October 16, 2023 -- The City of Houston Mayor’s Office of Cultural Affairs (MOCA) is awarding $99,500 in grants to 40 individuals and nonprofit organizations for specific programs that amplify artistic creativity and innovation taking place in the City of Houston.
 An unprecedented number of awards were bestowed, underscoring the exceptional impact and significance of the recipients' contributions.

-"The goal of Let Creativity Happen is to spark innovation and expand works for all Houston to enjoy,” says Mayor Sylvester Turner.
+"The goal of Let Creativity Happen is to spark innovation and expand works for all Houston to enjoy,” says The Mayor.
 “I am glad to see the large number of artists we can support in this round of the grant.
 I applaud the grantees’ creativity and their willingness to share it with everyone.”

 The funds were awarded through Let Creativity Happen!, a competitive grant program that is administered by Houston Arts Alliance (HAA) and funded by a portion of the city’s Hotel Occupancy Tax (HOT).
 The program opens three times in 2023 and encourages artists, creative individuals, and organizations to take creative risks that may not qualify for more traditional funding opportunities.
 Awards support innovative ideas that redefine artistic boundaries, reshape the conversation about art and art experiences, and/or establish unique opportunities to experience art.